nf-core/viralmetagenome/docs/usage/workflow/preprocessing.md

 Complexity filtering is primarily a run-time optimization step.
 Low-complexity sequences are defined as having commonly found stretches of nucleotides with limited information content (e.g., the dinucleotide repeat CACACACACA).
 Such sequences can produce a large number of high-scoring but biologically insignificant results in database searches.
 Removing these reads therefore saves computational time and resources.

-Complexity filtering is done with [`BBDuk`](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) which is part of [`BBtools`](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/) where the "duk" stands for Decontamination Using Kmers.
+Complexity filtering is done with [`Bbduk`](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) which is part of [`BBtools`](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/) where the "duk" stands for Decontamination Using Kmers.
 Alternatively, complexity filtering can be done with [`prinseq++`](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus).

-> [!INFO]
 > By default, this step is skipped.
 If this step shouldn't be skipped, specify `--skip_complexity_filtering false`.
 Specify the tool to use for complexity filtering with the `--decomplexifier` parameter, `bbduk` or `prinseq` [default].

 ## 5. Host read-removal